The pure and light beauty of plum flowers makes many people think of cherry-blossom, even confuse plum with cherry-blossom.

 - 20+ stunning pictures show the beauty of cherry blossoms in Japan

 - 10+ magical photos of cherry blossoms in Japan

-- Cherry blossom forecast 2019 Japan — The dates & top 10 best places to see cherry blossoms in Japan
+- Cherry blossoms in Japan 2020 forecast — The dates & top 10 best places to see cherry blossoms in Japan

 - Japanese waterfall — Top 10 most beautiful waterfalls in Japan in autumn

 At the end of the winter- about in mid-February, with an interval of low temperatures and cold weather.
 Then it’s gradually warming and many flowers start blooming.
 This creates a pleasurable feeling when spring comes.

 Plum flowers or apricot flowers are called Ume in Japan, are one of the earliest blooming flowers with various bright colors.

 It is common that plum flowers are compared with cherry blossoms about the pure beauty.
 Many people love cherry blossoms, but I prefer plum flowers because of rustic and strong attractiveness.